nbeaver/why-linux-is-better/README.rst

 .. _since 1987: https://en.wikipedia.org/wiki/Twm
 .. _a non-negligable number do exactly that: https://qa.debian.org/popcon.php?package=twm

-This reflects a general dislike of forced updates.
+This reflects a general dislike of forced breaking changes.
 When the GNOME developers made controversial changes [#]_ [#]_ [#]_ in GNOME 3,
 a team forked GNOME 2 to become `MATE`_, which retained the "traditional desktop metaphor".